afaf1204/Data-Projects/Finance Project/Readme.md

 But I got problems when reading the data through Google finance, the reason is Google has discontinued the API, so I use the [all_banks file](https://github.com/afaf1204/Data-Projects/blob/main/Finance%20Project/all_banks) instead.

 ## Project Intro/Objective
 In this data project we will focus on exploratory data analysis of stock prices.
-Keep in mind, this project is just meant to practice your visualization and pandas skills, it is not meant to be a robust financial analysis or be taken as financial advice.
+This project is just meant to practice your visualization and pandas skills, it is not meant to be a robust financial analysis or be taken as financial advice.

 ## Project Library
 - Numpy